pypy/pypy.org/posts/2022/12/pypy-alive.rst

 values.
 All the additions and other arithmetic operations that the Python frontend generates actually have overflow checks (to be able to switch to a big integer representation if needed).
-However, it's still possible to trigger the problem with the special ``__pypy__.intop.int_add`` API which is a function that exposes wraparound arithmetic on Python ints.
+However, it's still possible to trigger the problem with the ``__pypy__.intop.int_add`` API which is a function that exposes wraparound arithmetic on Python ints.